A Watershed Moment: Facing Limits Across the American West

 The American West faces unprecedented natural and social challenges.
 In 2021, catastrophic wildfires burned over 7 million acres, an acreage double that burned annually in the 1990s.
 Wildfire risk is heightened by the major drought affecting much of the West—the worst in 1200 years.
 At the same time, the desirability of the West grows as people are increasingly attracted to its natural beauty, opportunities for outdoor recreation, and cultural traditions.
 These changes in turn drive growing social and financial inequities.
 For example, the price of a single-family home in Bozeman, MT increased almost 50% from 2020 to 2021, a phenomenon that creates worker shortages in towns with amenity-based economies.

-A Watershed Moment examines these challenges and the policies that communities can adopt in order to live well within natural limits.
+The 25 chapters of A Watershed Moment examine these challenges and the policies that communities can adopt in order to live well within natural limits.
 This edited volume sets a course for a sustainable future for communities in the American West and across the nation.
 Essays by leaders in land use planning and wildfire, wildlife, and tourism management demonstrate the connections between land use policy and cultural values; essays by historians, anthropologists, and sociologists investigate the cultural and political traditions that affect community decision-making in the face of limits.
 By examining how residents of the West live in and value their natural environment, this book generates a positive and creative vision for land use and management policies.

 Structure of the Volume